ArielC786/asketch-portfolio/README.md

 # WhitePencil

-A one-page portfolio website for Ariel Casia, featuring a dark neon theme, gallery with lightbox, and contact form.
+A one-page sketching lesson website, featuring a dark neon theme, gallery with lightbox, and contact form.

 ## Features
 - **Responsive Design**: Works on mobile, tablet, and desktop.